norahkerendian/Recipe-Analysis-Project/README.md

 - Rating 4: F1 score = 0.73
 - Rating 5: F1 score = 0.92

-Not only did the over all F1 score increase but each individual category also saw significant improvement.
+Not only did the overall F1 score increase but each individual category also saw significant improvement.
 This can be further visualized the the Confusion Matrix below:

 <iframe
   src="assets/final-model-confusion-matrix.html"
-  width="820"
+  width="850"
-  height="650"
+  height="700"
   frameborder="0"
 ></iframe>

-In conclusion, the final model demonstres significant improvement over the baseline model due to the addition of feature engineering and optimization of hyperparameters.
+In conclusion, the final model demonstrates significant improvement over the baseline model due to the addition of feature engineering and optimization of hyperparameters.
+These adjustments allowed the model to better capture the relationships in the data between various columns, leading to improved accuracy and predictive power.

 ## Fairness Analysis